 Single origin of most island ‘giants’

 Our analyses of body size evolution in Gehyra support the underlying hypothesis that island regions are characterised by at least one lineage with a larger body size optimum, but with important nuances.
-Gehyra do not show a general shift to gigantism (as optimal body size) on all islands of Melanesia.
+Gehyra do not show a repeated general shift to gigantism (as optimal body size) on all islands of Melanesia.
 Rather, there is a single marked shift in body size in a clade comprising the membranacruralis and vorax groups (which are strongly supported as sister taxa in the focal coalescent analyses), which then dispersed across multiple islands.
+This pattern stands in strong contrast to the widely studied pattern in Anolis lizards, where large-bodied ecomorphs have evolved repeatedly on separate islands (e.g. Losos et al. 1998).
 One lineage in the oceanica group from Wallacea (where the aforementioned two species groups are not present) has also evolved moderately large body size.
 Most other species on islands (mutilata and oceanica groups) tend to be similar, or at most slightly larger in size than Australian and Asian continental forms.

 The limited number of shifts in body size makes it difficult to test whether the larger body size in some island Gehyra is due to contingency (large species evolved by chance on islands) or determinism (island environments favour the evolution of large species) (Losos et al., 1998).
 The trend towards the evolution of large body size in Gehyra does however mirror large body sizes observed in several other lineages of forest-associated and generally, but not always, insular geckos with distributions occurring across south-east Asia, the south-west Pacific, and even small areas of eastern Australia.
 This includes taxa in the genus Gekko, several lineages in the Melanesian radiation Cyrtodactylus (Oliver et al., 2014), and also radiations of diplodactylid geckos on New Caledonia and New Zealand (Heinicke et al., 2023; Skipwith & Oliver, 2023).
 In Australia, a potential parallel is the large-bodied species of arboreal leaf-tailed geckos in the genus Saltuarius.
 All of these lineages include taxa with maximum snout-vent lengths consistently approaching or above 130 mm.
 Inasmuch as their ecology is understood, most are also highly arboreal and often found resting on the trunks or branches of large rainforest trees.
 The combination of large size and a highly arboreal ecology also suggests parallels with the repeated evolution of crown-giant ecomorphs in scansorial Anolis lizards that occur in both insular and continental regions of tropical America (Huie et al., 2021).